zhaohuanqdcn/tp/docs/UserGuide.md

 Format: `exportmeeting`

 - If you enter anything after the command, such as `exportmeeting 2`, the extra input will be ignored.
 By default, the resulting file can be found in the `data` folder.
 Check the FAQ section to see how to change the save location.
+- You can simply click to open the file to import your meeting schedule into the calendar app on your computer, or upload it on any online calendar site.

 Example Usage
 ```